George Carey: On assisted suicide

-On Syriac Christians
+On Syrian Christians

-On 18 July 2015, he lent his name and efforts to the Barnabas Fund, a charity which aimed to place Syriac Christians, whom ISIS target as part of their Islamic supremacist doctrine, at the front of the UK refugee queue.
-He called on government to “welcome Christian refugees and give them priority as asylum seekers.
+On 18 July 2015, he lent his name and efforts to the Barnabas Fund, a charity which aimed to place Syrian Christians, whom ISIS target as part of their Islamic supremacist doctrine, at the front of the UK refugee queue.
+He called on the government to "welcome Christian refugees and give them priority as asylum seekers.
 Syrian and Iraqi Christians are being butchered, tortured and enslaved.
 We need the British Government to work with charities like the Barnabas Fund and others to evacuate those who are in desperate fear of their lives."
-He was joined by Lord Weidenfeld and the Revd Andrew Wright, Vicar of Baghdad, as well as many others, in his effort.
+He was joined by Lord Weidenfeld and the Revd Andrew White, Vicar of Baghdad, as well as many others, in his effort.

 Family

 Carey married Eileen Harmsworth Hood in 1960.
-They have two sons, Mark (an Anglican priest) and Andrew (formerly Deputy Editor of the Church of England Newspaper and later a freelance journalist); and two daughters.
+They have two sons, Mark (an Anglican priest) and Andrew (formerly deputy editor of the Church of England Newspaper and later a freelance journalist); and two daughters.